malhar12/GitIssuesProject/README.md

 ## IMPROVEMENTS THAT CAN BE DONE TO THE WEB APP:

+1. Support for pagination.
-1. Make the code more efficient.
+2. Make the code more efficient.
 To do the timestamp comparisons, I have used a for loop due to which it takes around 4-5 seconds to do operations on the response and display it on the screen.
 This time can be improved by making use of a data structure such as a HashTable which has an efficient lookup time complexity.
-2. Add angular mechanism to reset the app to default intital state.
+3. Add angular mechanism to reset the app to default intital state.
 Right now, after using the web app for the first time, there is no mechanism to return the app to the initial unused state.
-3. Test the web app for negetive test cases such as <br />
+4. Test the web app for negetive test cases such as <br />
 		i. empty string <br />
 		ii. sequence of numbers or special characters (basically anything else other than a character) <br />
 		iii. invalid length of input <br />